 Conference Format: Each day attendees will have the chance to network with Keystone staff, librarians and other staff who use KLAS, attend general sessions, and choose from different types of breakout sessions including Workshops, Seminars, and Birds-of-a-Feather Discussions.
-Go here to access the initial draft of the Conference Overview Schedule.
+Go here to access the Conference Overview Schedule.

 Conference Sessions Location: Monday pre-conference and all Thursday conference sessions will be at the Palm Beach County Library System's Main Library.
 All Tuesday and Wednesday conference sessions will be held at the conference hotel.
 More information about both is available here.

 Conference Room Rate = $82.00 / night + 13% tax for a room with 1 King or 2 Queen beds

 Getting to West Palm Beach: The Palm Beach International Airport is served by major airlines including Delta, Southwest, JetBlue, American, Frontier, and United.

 Tuesday Evening Welcome Reception: A welcome reception hosted by Keystone Systems will be held Tuesday, June 3 from 6:00-8:30 PM at the Lake Worth Casino Building and Beach Complex in Lake Worth, FL.
 Transportation, food, and drinks will be provided for conference attendees.
 Guests of conference attendees are $25.00 / person.

 Now that we've been doing this for a year, it's been great to take a step back, look at how it's going, and figure out places where we need to make adjustments.
 You may have already noticed some format changes in the weekly wrap-ups, trying to make it quicker and easier to scan through these and quickly spot any topics you may want to read up on.
 I will also be re-doubling my efforts to bring you great technical content (how-to's and development updates), but first: a look at the survey results.